TissUUmaps/TissUUmaps-docs/index.rst

 Welcome to TissUUmaps's documentation!
 ======================================

-This page hosts the documentation for TissUUmaps |version|.
+This page hosts the documentation for TissUUmaps 3.0.

 .. sidebar:: Work in progress!